310Team8/310Team8-FinTrack/CONTRIBUTING.md

    - **Title**: A clear and descriptive title.
    - **Description**: A detailed description of the changes.
    - **Related Issues**: Any related issue numbers (e.g., `Closes #123`).

-### Code Review Process
-- **Review**: Your pull request will be reviewed by project maintainers.
-- **Feedback**: Be ready to make any necessary changes based on feedback.
-- **Merge**: Once approved, your pull request will be merged into the main branch.

 ## Issue Approval Process